After thinking it would be a great idea to have a 3D-Printer, I fulfilled my wish to play with one in the end of 2011.

 A problem which persisted right from the beginning was the bending of the printed objects while printing.
 This happens because the plastic starts to cool and gets smaller.
 I started printing with "ABS", which has a worse coefficient of thermal expansion in contrast to the other popular 3D-Printing plastic "PLA".
 To be able to improve the ABS prints I did the following things:

 The TOM enclosure is very open, there is only material in the corners.
-Is means the generated heat can escape pretty fast.
-Thats why I built windows and inserted them into the frame, so the heat stays inside and the ABS doesn't cool so rapidly.
+This means the generated heat can escape rather quickly.
+That's why I built windows and inserted them into the frame, so the heat stays inside and the ABS doesn't cool so rapidly.
 Also note the top window, it's probably the most important because presumably a lot of heat exits there.
 But there is a reason why the enclosure is that open, it's for easily accessing all kind of different parts of the 3D-Printer.
 Therefore a requirement was the ability to easily remove the windows.
 This is done with self-made bolts which can be turned by hand.
 On the other side of the bolt there is a printed part with a sloped area.
 When the bolt is turned, it pulls the window into the frame and holds it there.

-It's important that the tension of the belt is not too tight nor too loose, otherwise the quality and dimensions of the prints suffer.
+It's important that the tension of the belt is neither too tight nor too loose, otherwise the quality and dimensions of the prints suffer.
 The bolts which mount the motor can loosen with time, especially with all the vibration.
 To prevent that and easily adjust the tension, I printed this belt tensioner for my X and Y axis.
 And to support the other side of the Y-axis I printed this bracket.

 The Makerbot shipped with an Automated Build Platform.
 It sounds really interesting, promising that you'll be able to just print one part after another without manually removing the last one.
 With a conveyor belt wrapped around the heater board the finished part moves to the front and eventually falls from the platform and the next print can begin.
 But this has some serious downsides so I removed the conveyor belt after a while.
 The belt is obviously not fixed, only tensioned to the platform.
 This means that, while printing, the part, still fully connected to the belt, can lean a bit when the nozzle pulls at the plastic.
 For a good print the object needs to be steady.
 The belt was replaced by Kapton tape, the printed plastic really sticks to it, especially if it's cleaned with acetone.
 Now I sometimes have the problem that the finished printed part sticks so well that I can barely remove it from the platform.
 A problem I should probably be glad about.
 To further improve the build platform I installed a 1mm aluminum sheet on top of the heater board because the bottom side of the printed parts visibly took on the texture of the heater board.
 Now the platform is even but it takes longer to heat it up.